UmarKhattab09/AmazonEcho-NLP-Project/README.md

 ## Stuff
 - I am also using a pinecone api key that will take the dataset and use a huggingface model to embedded it and save it at a pinecone api.
 I will make something like when a new link is inserted and there is no database for it.
 It will create one.
 - Let's see how far I can take it.

+# AS OF NOW:
+- I've created a simple algorithm.
+I was using scrapy but it was not grabbing anything.
+I found out that I can not scrap everything because of protection.
+So the links that can be extracted are very rare.
+However I found some that can be extracted using BeautifulSoup.
+- Working on the app.py now